seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 The leafy shelter that abuts against
 The island's side.

-*Whispers the Lord, who goes off in the barge of LYSIMACHUS*
+*Whispers a Lord, who goes off in the barge of LYSIMACHUS*

 **HELICANUS**
 Sure, all's effectless; yet nothing we'll omit